 - 1. KIPP Delta will follow fund accounting practices, as this type of accounting emphasizes accountability. - 2.
 KIPP Delta will use the required Arkansas Public School Computer Network (APSCN) as its official financial system.
 This system will also be used by KIPP Delta to comply with record retention laws. - 3.
-KIPP Delta will utilize the fund and account codes required by the Arkansas Department of Education (ADE) and update its internal procedures when ADE makes adjustments. - 4.
-APSCN will be used to segregate all state, federal, and local revenue and expenses in accordance with laws, regulations, and restrictions placed on each fund. - 5.
-All federal funds must be received and expended under the federal rules associated with that particular federal award. - 6.
+KIPP Delta will utilize the fund and account codes required by the Arkansas Department of Education (ADE) and update its internal procedures when ADE makes adjustments.

+- 5. All federal funds must be received and expended under the federal rules associated with that particular federal award. - 6.
 The Finance department will also retain records documenting compliance with state and federal statutes, regulations, and the terms and conditions associated with private funds for a period of at least five years.
 Payroll records will be retained indefinitely.